nerveband/whatsapp_voice_transcription/README.md

 * Node.js
 * npm
 * WhatsApp account
-* OAuth credentials from Google Cloud Platform for the Speech to Text API
+* OAPI Key from OpenAI Whisper's API

 ### Installing
 1. Clone the repository to your local machine: